domaingen/domaingen.github.io/cfp.md

 ### Submission Instructions:
-- Authors should submit papers with up to 5 pages excluding references and supplementary materials.
+- Authors should submit papers with up to 5 pages excluding references and supplementary materials via [OpenReview](https://openreview.net/forum?id=1cCUi42jtzB) .
 - Submissions should be formatted using the official ICLR 2023 template which can be found at https://iclr.cc/Conferences/2023/CallForPapers.
 - Submissions should be fully anonymized for double-blind review
 - Dual submission policy: This workshop welcomes ongoing and unpublished work but will also accept papers that are under review or have recently been accepted at other venues.